kwiktec/sendts/README.md

 * -F &lt;file size&gt; - set a minimal file size that we're waiting for, you can use K for kilobytes and M for megabytes

-* -M - set a minimal file size base on accumulation buffer size (accumuluation size + 25% of it)
+* -M - set a minimal file size, based on accumulation buffer size (accumuluation size + 25% of it)

 ###Examples